ronaldoussoren/py2app/doc/pyproject.rst

                                                 even when they are not detected by the dependency checker.

+                                                Note that packages will only include the package itself and anything found relative
+                                                to the package ``__init__``.

 ``exclude``                   array of string   Array of modules or packages that won't
                                                 be included even when detected by the dependency checker.

+``full-package``              array of string   Array of packages that will be included
+                                                entirely when they are part of the dependency graph.

 ``dylib-include``             array of string   Array of shared libraries and frameworks
                                                 that will be included, even if not